 Exploring the plant-based lifestyle

 Becoming vegan can benefit our personal health, help support animal welfare and the environment.
-According to Veganuary CEO Simon Winch, these are the top three reasons why people are choosing to adopt the plant-based lifestyle.
+It's easy to see why people are choosing to adopt the plant-based lifestyle.

 Right now, thousands of people around the world are taking part in Veganuary.
 The annual campaign is ran by a non-profit organisation which helps encourage people to try going meat-free throughout January.